-The Whiteley Clinic has contracts with several private medical insurers, please contact us for details
+The Whiteley Clinic have contracts with several private medical insurers, please contact us for details

 We have made our reputation introducing cutting edge technologies and treatments to the UK, researching and auditing them to ensure our patients get the best and most effective treatments.